dannyh79/dannyh79.github.io/app/posts/(data)/2020-04-02-auto-launch-oracle-vm.md

 > There is a [Homebrew formulae](https://github.com/jpoon/homebrew-oci-cli) for this.
 Use it at your own discretion.

-Once installed, run `$ oci setup config` and enter your user OCID, tenancy OCID, region, etc.
+Once installed, run `$ oci setup config{:sh}` and enter your user OCID, tenancy OCID, region, etc.

 > I hit "enter" to the rest of the options to use the default.